UrbanCode/plugin-docs-terraform-iaac/docs/index.md

 ---

-The Terraform Plugin can be used to create AWS cloud infrastructures like EC2 instances.
+The IBM DevOps Deploy Plugin for Terraform on AWS is designed to integrate Terraform capabilities with IBM DevOps Deploy.

+This enables automated provisioning of AWS cloud resources within an enterprise DevOps pipeline.

+This plugin allows you to  deploy AWS infrastructure using Terraform, ensuring consistency, repeatability, and automation in your DevOps workflows.

 ## Compatibility

 The plug-in is compatible with:

 * UrbanCode Deploy version 7.0.0 or later
-* IBM Java 8 or 11
+* IBM Java 8 or higher

 ## Available Steps